 id_rsa for your chosen operating system.
 Your public key, id_rsa.pub, is saved in the same folder.
-Next, select all text from text box “Public key for pasting into OpenSSH authorized_keys file” and save it to the root of your SD card.
-Make sure when you are copying the public key to the root of the /boot partition of the SD card that you rename the file correctly with no
+Next, select all text from text box “Public key for pasting into OpenSSH authorized_keys file” and save it to the root of your SD card as Make sure when you are copying the public key to the root of the /resin-boot partition of the SD card that you rename the file correctly to

 .pub file extension.

 # Logs from the supervisor service on the Host OS journalctl -f -u resin-supervisor.service # Hass.io supervisor logs docker logs hassio_supervisor # Home Assistant logs docker logs homeassistant